 Anthocyanins found in cherries and other red and purple fruits like strawberries, raspberries, blueberries, and blackberries are known to have an anti-inflammatory effect.
 Citrus fruits like oranges, grapefruits, and limes are rich in vitamin C, which aids in preventing inflammatory arthritis and maintaining healthy joints.
 Aim for 3-4 servings a day (one serving = 1 cup).

 05 Veggies with Vitamin K

 Other research suggests eating vitamin K-packed veggies (broccoli, spinach, lettuce, kale, and cabbage), dramatically reduces inflammatory markers in the blood.
 Aim for 6 or more servings a day (one serving = 1 cup, or 2 cups for leafy greens).

 06 Whole Grains

 Some studies have shown that fiber and fiber-rich foods can lower blood levels of the inflammatory marker C-reactive protein.
 Eat foods made with the entire grain kernel, like whole-wheat flour, oatmeal, bulgur, brown rice, quinoa, but try to avoid refined carbs (found white bread, white rice, many kinds of cereal).
 You might also want to try a gluten-free diet.
-Gluten a protein found in wheat and other grains have been linked to inflammation for some people.
+Gluten, a protein found in wheat and other grains, has been linked to inflammation for some people.
 Bonus tip: Be sure to track what you’re eating along with how you’re feeling, to figure out what your body’s most sensitive too, and which anti-inflammatory foods work best for you.